kitzeller/ColorwavesCodelab/Team1005TopicSurvey.md

     }
 ```

 It's finally time to put all these together.
-We're going to call these functions when our floating action button is pressed, and then stop when it's pressed again.
+We're going to call `startVoiceRecorder()` when our floating action button is pressed, and then `stopVoiceRecorder()` when it's pressed again just so the user can stop changing the color.

 Let's create a public variable `boolean flag = true;` so we know if the button has been pressed our not.

-Now we can get rid of the auto-generated snackbar in our FAB listener code and instead have:
+Now we can get rid of the auto-generated snackbar in our FAB listener code and instead put:

 ```java
             public void onClick(View view) {